jobjo/jobjo.github.io/_posts/2017-01-15-moving-mice.md

 {% endhighlight %}

 Note the clever way of accumulating the neighbouring states by folding over a configuration array in the `nexts` function.
 Also striking how seemingly functional *JavaScript* has become, particularly with the addition of `const` and `=>` keywords (these were both new to me).

-Tamas K. further diversified the solution space by submitting the these lines of *R*:
+Tamas K. further added on to diversity by submitting the these lines of *R*:

 {% highlight r %}
 require(rlist)